How To Get A Copy of Your DD Form 214 – The Most Important Military Document You Will Ever Receive

 Limited information may be available to the general public.

-You can check the status of your request via e-mail or by telephone at NPRC Customer Service Line: 1-314-801-0800.
+If you are unable to receive your records from your branch, you can submit a request through the methods discussed above and check the status of your request via e-mail at [email protected] or by telephone at NPRC Customer Service Line: 1-314-801-0800.

-Avoid military records scams: Most military records are provided by the National Archives free of charge for veterans, next-of-kin, and authorized representatives.
-If your request involves a service fee, you will be notified by a representative from the National Archives.
+Most military records are provided by the NPRC free of charge for veterans, next-of-kin, and authorized representatives.
+If your request involves a service fee, you will be notified by a representative from the NPRC.

 About Post Author